flashlab/alineamientoSecuencias/README.md

 INSTALLATION REQUIREMENTS
 =========================

-The application has been developed on Python3, so before running the application make sure you have it installed.
+The application has been developed on Python2.7, so before running the application make sure you have it installed.

 Create and select an environment for the application:
     * pyvenv <env_name>
     * source <env_name>/bin/activate
+    * NOTE: environment for flask web framework has been added to the github repository to facilitate the process.

 Install virtualenv
     * For OSx: sudo easy_install virtualenv